TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/MH-CD42/Portable Emergency Light/README.md

 Typically, professional emergency lights are powered by car electric.
 That's simple and robust for fixed installations, yet portable emergency lights have to use a coiled wire that can get into the way.

 ### The Issue
 Using emergency lights in a removable way (i.e. concealed law enforcement, volunteer emergency services, car breakdown, etc.) adds annoying cabling.
 If you want to use the light outside a car, additional 12V power supplies are required.

-> [!TIP:]
+> [!TIP]
 > For a long time, my solution for away-from-car usage was a strong USB powerbank and a USB trigger board.
 That worked very well but involved a lot of gear.

 ### The Plan